cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 Search is one of the most important features in a website.
 It’s how users discover new products without having to browse a list of hundreds or even thousands of items.
 Implementing it, however, is not so simple.

-The most popular search engines have to take a plethora of things into account: ignoring pronouns, ignoring uppercase characters, handling misspelled words, etc…
+The most popular search engines have to take a plethora of things into account: ignoring pronouns and uppercase characters, handling misspelled words, etc…

 In fact, DynamoDB comes with full support for [ElasticSearch](https://aws.amazon.com/about-aws/whats-new/2015/08/amazon-dynamodb-elasticsearch-integration/), a powerful search engine developed  used by some of the biggest applications out there.

 But for the purposes of this tutorial, we’ll stick with something more simple.
 DynamoDB also supports scans: SQL-like querying that handles many powerful [expressions](https://docs.aws.amazon.com/cli/latest/reference/dynamodb/scan.html).

-Scans take-in expressions, powerful combinations of built-in commands, such as **`contains`**.
+Scans take-in expressions: powerful combinations of built-in commands, such as **`contains`**.
 That’s a command that facilitates the ability to check whether one of an item’s fields *contains* a string of characters.
 Unfortunately, it does not support any advanced search-like features such as ignoring uppercase or lowercase characters, but it’s useful enough for a simple application.

 But before we delve deeper into DynamoDB Scans, let’s write the fundamentals of our new router.

-We’ll be using query strings this time, also called GET parameters.
+We’ll be using query strings this time, also called **GET parameters**.

 They simply are key-value pairs encoded in the right-hand side of a URL in the following manner: `/bikes/search/by-title?term=<QUERY>` (in this case, “term” is the GET parameter with the value  `<TERM>`)